wolfm2/data-structures/final/README.md

 ## What It Does

 For the entire set of data, there are two selectors.
-These are the three themes mentioned above (leg, arm, core).
-Additionally, a second dropdown is populated with the exercise days.
-Once the two are selected, the exercised I did that day are highlighted and the duration of each exercise is filled in.
+These are the three themes mentioned above (leg, arm, core) and a second dropdown populated with the exercise days.
+Once the two are selected, the exercises I did that day are highlighted and the duration of each exercise is filled in.

 ## Binding Methods

 In each search, the theme was used as a partition key.
 The query then gets all days for that key.
 The db is designed to use a partition key in addition to a search key (the exercise date in epoch time).
 While I origionally wrote the code to a specific query for the partition/search key combo, it infrequently created a delay in displaying the exercise information.
-I changed the code to use only the partition key thinking that, even if a delay happens, it will only be once rather than potentially every time I change the date pulldown, and therefore be a better experience.
+I changed the code to use only the partition key thinking that, even if a delay happens, it will only be once rather than potentially every time I change the date pulldown (triggering another query), and therefore be a better experience.

 Additonally, I used xmlHTTP requestors built into jQuery for this one.
 The HTML code stands by itself without being templated.
 I used $.get() which is a very useful method that retrieves and parses JSON from a url in one go for more dynamic searches.